defensio/defensio-wordpress/readme.txt

 Defensio does not work with Wordpress 2.9 due to a known Wordpress bug (http://core.trac.wordpress.org/ticket/11505).
 This bug has been fixed in Wordpress 2.9.1, so make sure to update your installation before using Defensio.

+PHP 5 is also required.
+This plugin will NOT work with PHP 4.

 == Frequently Asked Questions ==